bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 | 81–90 | Tide Runners | Smugglers who ferry their ill-gotten goods from island to island.
 They rely on speed, stealth, and the cover of foul weather or moonless nights. |
 | 91–100 | Wayfarers | Peddlers who range across the isles and beyond.
 They transport rare and unusual cargo aboard their vibrantly painted ships. |

-*FACTIONS OF THE ISLES 53*
+*53 FACTIONS OF THE ISLES*

 > ### EMPIRES
-> People seeking dominion over the isle
+> People seeking dominion over the isle ^Faction-Empires

 | 1d100 | Name | Description |
 | :---: | --- | --- |